Seal of North Dakota

 The Great Seal of the State of North Dakota is the official seal of the U.S. state of North Dakota.
-The coloring added to the seal varies by source.

 Description

 The seal is based on the description of the seal of the Territory of Dakota, enacted in 1862-3:

 The current description is found in Article XI, Section 2 of the Constitution of North Dakota.

 The current seal was designed by Lili Stewart of North Dakota in 1987.